SungminLee511/Computer-Architecture/README.md

 # Roadmap to Becoming a Systems / Kernel / Low-Level Developer

 ## Stage 0: Mindset
-- [V] Accept that you're going to learn what 99% of devs never touch
+- [ ] Accept that you're going to learn what 99% of devs never touch
 - [ ] Be ready to dive into C, Assembly, OS internals, and hardware-level thinking

 ## Stage 1: Master C & Systems Thinking